Earn cashback and save money on rail fares

 The credits can be used for Uber Travel, Rides and Eats, though you’ve got to use it within 180 days.
 Of course this is only of use if you’re going to use the credit.
 If not, then look at alternative sites.

-This offer is currently valid until 31 August 2024, although we are hoping it will be extended.
+This offer is currently valid until 31 December 2024, although we are hoping it will be extended.

 Uber split tickets

-If split tickets are available, you’ll see a blue split ticket icon next to the route as well as the amount of money you’ll save.
+If split tickets are available, you’ll see a blue split ticket icon next to the route, as well as the amount of money you’ll save.

 Uber extras